Coronavirus and pregnancy

 The benefits of breastfeeding are well known, and the coronavirus vaccines are not thought to be a risk when breastfeeding.
 There is no evidence that anything other than antibodies passes into your breast milk.
 These antibodies are not harmful to your baby, and may give some protection against coronavirus.

-In line with recommendations from the World Health Organization (WHO), the Joint Committee on Vaccination and Immunisation (JCVI) has recommended that any suitable coronavirus vaccine can be given to women who are breastfeeding.
+In line with recommendations from the World Health Organization (WHO), the Joint Committee on Vaccination and Immunisation (JCVI) has advised that any suitable coronavirus vaccine can be given to women who are breastfeeding.